adudu21isme/rbxrulebreakers/README.md

 Appeal by [clicking here.](https://github.com/adudu21isme/rbxrulebreakers/issues/new?assignees=adudu21isme&labels=List+Appeal&projects=&template=appeal.yaml&title=%5BAPPEAL%5D+) (depending on Severity and Context, your appeal may be denied.)

 **Users are manually added.
 Terminated users may be removed from the list.
 If a user was terminated but has been unterminated and was on the list, you can submit a report.**

+# General rules
+> This is to let you know what would count as a violation (not all is listed)

+1. Endangerment of users that are not of age.
+2. Exploiting (using third-party software to tamper with Roblox)
+3. Toxicity (Bullying, Harassment, Threats)
+4. Harmful misinformation
+5. Scamming
+8. False reasons onto a game ban that can negatively impact the person (4)

 # Using in roblox
 > These are examples.
 The game must have HTTP Requests Enabled.